JosephusPaye/Keen-UI/README.md

 ```

 ### Globals (script tag)

+First, add a link to the Keen UI CSS file in `dist/keen-ui.css`.
+Then, add a script tag pointing to `dist/keen-ui.js` after adding Vue.

-The `keen-ui.js` file in the `dist` folder contains all the components exported on a global  `window.Keen` object.
+If Keen UI detects `Vue` on the `window` object, all the components will be automatically registered.
+The components are also made available on the global `window.Keen` object.

-Sample usage:
+Example:

 ```html
 <html>